-How SoundCloud’s People Team Drives Decisions With Data
+How Soundcloud’s Team Drives Decisions with Data - HR Open Source

 SoundCloud has the largest catalogue of audio on the web - over 135 million tracks and reaches 175 million unique users monthly.
 It’s not hard to imagine how much data we have and the insights our Data Team are able to glean from this.
 Data is at the heart of our decision-making process as an organisation and that sentiment is also core to how we work in the People Team.